 Lead Forensics is a B2B website visitor identification platform founded in the UK in 2009 as Web Forensics and renamed in 2011.
 Created by Paul Thomas and Henry Braithwaite, the company started with three employees and one idea: use IP address tracking to reveal which businesses browse your website.

 The platform works by installing a small tracking code (similar to Google Analytics) on your website.
 When a business visitor arrives, Lead Forensics captures the IP address during the browser-server handshake, then matches it against what the company describes as the world's largest, wholly owned B2B IP address database.
+If there's a match, you see the company name, location, industry, size, and revenue, along with which pages they visited and how long they spent on each.

-Lead Forensics Pros & Cons
+Lead Forensics Pros and Cons

 Pros | Cons |